jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 ## Deploying to DXP Cloud

-If you've purchased Commerce through a DXP Cloud contract, then the DXP Cloud team manages your activation key through the cloud infrastructure, and there is no need for you to manually deploy<!--or manage?--> the key for yourself.
-However, if you've added Commerce to an existing DXP Cloud project without going through the DXP Cloud team, then you'll need to manually deploy<!--and manage?--> the licence yourself.
+If you've purchased Commerce through a DXP Cloud contract, then the DXP Cloud team manages your activation key through the cloud infrastructure, and you do not need to manually deploy it.
+However, if you've added Commerce to an existing DXP Cloud project without going through the DXP Cloud team, then you'll need to manually deploy the key yourself.
+The DXP Cloud team manages all keys and licenses for after initial deployment, whether they have been purchased through a DXP Cloud contract or not.

 Follow the steps to deploy a Commerce activation key to your Liferay service: